CUFCTL/cufctl.github.io/README.md

 pip install bibble
 ```

+Whenever you push changes, Github will automatically build and deploy the website.
+You can inspect the build output from the "Actions" tab in the Github repository.
+You can also manually re-run the build from here.

 ## Bibliography

 When updating the bibliography, each BibTeX item must have at least the following fields: